13 Different Types of Hawks in Montana

 4. Golden Eagle

-The Golden Eagle is one of the largest raptors in Montana and can have a wingspan of up to 7 feet!
-They are mostly brown in color but have a distinctive white head with a yellow beak and yellow legs.
+The golden eagle is one of Montana’s largest raptors, with a wingspan of up to 7 feet!
+It is mostly brown in color but has a distinctive white head, yellow beak, and yellow legs.

 Golden Eagles feed on large mammals such as rabbits and ground squirrels but will also take birds, reptiles, and fish if given the opportunity.
-These types of hawks in Montana build their nests high up on cliffs or large trees and lay between 1-4 eggs.
-The Golden Eagle is a threatened species in Montana due to habitat loss and poaching.
+These hawks in Montana build their nests high up on cliffs or large trees and lay between 1 and 4 eggs.
+The golden eagle is a threatened species in Montana due to habitat loss and poaching.

 5. Rough-legged Hawk

-The Rough-legged Hawk is also one of the most common types of hawks in Montana.
+The Rough-legged Hawk is also one of the most common hawks in Montana.
 It is usually seen during winter when it migrates from the northern tundra to the region.
-This large hawk can be identified by its brown upper parts, pale breast and tails, and feathered legs.
+This large hawk can be identified by its brown upperparts, pale breast and tails, and feathered legs.
 Its long wings have a distinctively rounded shape and can reach a span of up to 56 inches.

 6. Red-tailed Hawk

-The Red-tailed Hawk is another common in Montana that can be spotted year-round.
-Its namesake is due to its bright red tail feathers, easily visible as it soars through the sky.
+The Red-tailed Hawk is another common bird in Montana that can be spotted year-round.
+Its namesake is due to its bright red tail feathers, which are easily visible as it soars through the sky.

-These large types of hawks in Montana are also easily identified by their white breasts, dark backs, and a rounded wingspan of 48 inches.
-Red-tailed Hawks prefer open grasslands and woodlands where they can hunt for small mammals and birds.
+These large hawks in Montana are also easily identified by their white breasts, dark backs, and a rounded wingspan of 48 inches.
+Red-tailed Hawks prefer open grasslands and woodlands, where they can hunt for small mammals and birds.

 They also enjoy scavenging carcasses of animals that have died or been killed by other predators.
 Red-tailed Hawks are incredibly adaptable and can be seen living in rural and urban settings.